-We amplify African voices in the classroom.
+We amplify African voices in Education.

-Our Services
+Our Programs

 Our Swahili books guide you from beginner to advanced levels, incorporating cultural insights to enrich your learning experience.

-Discovering Africa
+Discovering Africa in Classroom

 Our unique approach in the Discovering Africa in the classroom program uses African folktales to impart crucial lessons in civility, leadership, and character development.
 This method shapes our students into exemplary individuals.